 "We asked Elizabeth to upgrade a 1974-built waterfront home in CT so as to expand and modernize it.
 She listened carefully to what we wanted, gave us many options within the 'organic waterfront' style we had envisioned, and worked very well with the contractor to make sure the ideas were well executed.
 Elizabeth was tenacious in obtaining approvals from both the Design Review Committee of our local neighborhood association and the city.
 The Committee had some specific restrictions which required researched documentation and meetings to satisfy.
 In addition, the waterfront location of the project made the city approvals more difficult to obtain than usual.
 All along the way Elizabeth and her team helped us with interior design.
-The result is a our 'dream home' - a light, spacious beach house that has optimized the available footprint and greatly expanded our view of Long Island Sound.
+The result is our 'dream home' - a light, spacious beach house that has optimized the available footprint and greatly expanded our view of Long Island Sound.
 Elizabeth and all of Trillium have been an absolute delight to work with.
-We have a 'phase two' of our house project coming up, and instead of dreading it I actually look forward to the project because I get to keep working with Elizabeth and her Trillium team!"
-Stamford, Organic Waterfront renovation
+We have a 'phase two' of our house project coming up, and instead of dreading it I actually look forward to the project because I get to keep working with Elizabeth and her Trillium team!" - Stamford, Organic Waterfront Renovation

 "We purchased an old (tear down) ranch house, and hired Trillium Architects to design a modern house with the existing footprint.
 We wished to build a modern, energy efficient home with clean, aesthetically pleasing lines.
 We also wanted a house that would sit well in its natural environment and surrounding neighborhood.

 What we got at Trillium was a highly talented, thoughtful and pragmatic team of architects and support staff.
 They listened carefully to our general dreams and specific ideas, then created a plan that not only met but exceeded our expectations!